IlhmIqbl/MediCare-Clinic-System/README.md

 🏥 MediCare - Clinic Management System (MCMS)

-MediCare BOEK is an automated outpatient clinic management system developed to eliminate inefficiencies associated with manual record-keeping.
+MediCare is an automated outpatient clinic management system developed to eliminate inefficiencies associated with manual record-keeping.
 This project was created as part of the CSCI 1301 Object-Oriented Programming course at the International Islamic University Malaysia.

 📋 Project Overview